Quarterly data & analytics buyer trends: Where is the market moving?

 Primary keyword focus:

-1. Data governance
+3. Data governance frameworks

-4. Data visualisation tools
+4. Data quality management

-5. Machine learning basics
+5. Machine learning applications

 How to use them: Build headlines, subject lines and H1s around one primary keyword + one context cue (industry, cloud model, region).